sblandford/WifiTranslationHub/Doc/config.md

 ##### HUB_WAN_LOCATION_LATITUDE_DEGREES = 0.000
 ##### HUB_WAN_LOCATION_LONGITUDE_DEGREES = 0.000
 ##### HUB_WAN_LOCATION_RADIUS_METERS = 200
+##### HUB_WAN_LOCATION_IP_CHECK_RADIUS_METERS = 50000
 Global coordinates and area where WAN access will be accepted.
 This enables reception of the HTTP player using "Mobile Data" as well as Wifi, if a public IP endpoint is provided, but limits access to the building.
 Obviously this is not a water-tight security system since any location information from the browser could potentially be manually injected so if privacy is really, really important then don't provide a public endpoint at all.

-Setting the location to 0.000,0.000 allows unrestricted access.
+Setting HUB_WAN_LOCATION_RADIUS_METERS to zero disables the device's compass geolocation check.

+Setting HUB_WAN_LOCATION_IP_CHECK_RADIUS_METERS to zero disables ip-based geolocation check.

 ##### HUB_WAN_LOCATION_EARTH_RADIUS_METERS = 6371E3
 This value is unlikely to change!